Making your organisation neuroinclusive Neurodiversity at work

 • use short sentences and paragraphs

-You could ask neurodivergent employees to be part of the process to create a neurodiversity policy.
+You could ask neurodivergent workers to be part of the process to create a neurodiversity policy.
 For example, to suggest what it should cover or give feedback on language.

 Get more advice and support